Diegoslourenco/api-coronavirus/README.md

 # api-coronavirus
-API constructed using .net to save and consult informations of coronavirus patients in a MongoDB
+API built using .net to save and consult informations of coronavirus patients in a MongoDB